 With Safetica Mobile, you can protect company data by combining restrictions and managed app configurations.
 Using different policies, you can achieve various levels of security.
-Safetica Mobile automates this process via managed app configurations and restrictions, which pre-configure app settings without any user intervention.
+Safetica Mobile automates this process via managed app configurations, permissions, and restrictions, which pre-configure app settings without any user intervention.

 The first thing you can do to secure company data is to set up restrictions properly.
 Restrictions allow the administrator to disable some of the device apps or features.
 The list of all possible restrictions can be found in Safetica Knowledge Base.
 The fundamental restrictions are: